sylefeb/Silice/projects/hdmi_test/README.md

 # Silice HDMI tutorial

 This project showcases the [Silice HDMI implementation](../common/hdmi.ice).
-It explains the example using the HDMI controller and then provides details on the HDMI controller implementation itself.
+It details an example using the HDMI controller and then dives into the HDMI controller implementation itself.

 The example outputs an on-screen pattern through a 640x480 HDMI signal, with a pixel clock of 25 MHz.
 The design assumes the base clock is 25 MHz, which is the case for instance on the ULX3S.